epinio/docs/docs/installation/install_epinio.md

 ```

 :::caution
-Depending on your infrastucture and used Kubernetes offering it is recommended to verify if the service of just deployed ingress
+Depending on your infrastructure and used Kubernetes offering it is recommended to verify if the service of the just deployed ingress
 controller has assigned at least one `EXTERNAL-IP` address from external loadbalancer provider (AWS ELB and similar).

 ```bash